pettiboy/better-wallet/better-wallet-cold-app/SECURITY.md

 ### For Users

 1. ✅ Enable strong device passcode/PIN
-2. ✅ Enable biometric authentication (Face ID/Touch ID/Fingerprint)
+2. ✅ Enable biometric authentication (Face ID/Touch ID/Fingerprint) - **highly recommended**
 3. ✅ Keep device OS updated
 4. ✅ Write down recovery phrase on paper (not digitally)
 5. ✅ Store recovery phrase in safe place
 6. ❌ Never share your recovery phrase
 7. ❌ Never take screenshots of recovery phrase

+> **Note:** Biometric authentication is always enabled in the app and cannot be disabled.
+For devices without biometric support, wallet operations will proceed with reduced security.

 ### For Developers